Site Overlay

 WISE Fund Grant

 The entire program is focused on gender equity and promoting female sports events throughout the province.
 That includes both adult and kid sport in Alberta.
-The Canadian Women and Sport organization initiated the WISE fund.
-The current program for 2020 involves 30 organizations that will receive $2,500 to promote gender equity in sports.
+Canadian Women & Sport launched the WISE Fund to support gender equity in community sport, with grants going to dozens of organizations across the country each cycle.

 WISE Fund Grant